Master of Health Science (4698)

 - Current approved first aid certificate valid for your entire program - approved program providers can be found at the Government Training website

 Student Compliance Resources are also available on the Placements Hub web page (NSW students only)

 For students who elect to undertake the HLTH 7030/ HLTH 7026 Professional Internship in Health subject, please be aware that if you are undertaking the placement; (1) a public hospital, you must meet the necessary legislative requirements as part of their employment conditions.
 (2) a private hospital, you must meet any special requirements of the hospital which may differ from public institutions, (3) an organisation either in or outside of NSW, you will need to comply with the requirements of the relevant state-based body and the organisation.

 This specialisation is designed for medical, nursing, allied health and other health professionals who require skills in contemporary management and their application in the health care setting.
 Particular emphasis is placed on critical and analytic skills in health service governance, financing, quality and safety, planning and evaluation, and health policy thus providing graduates with the ability to respond effectively to changes as they arise.
 Students in this specialisation can further focus their studies in areas relevant to health service managers, such as project management, aged care management, human resource management, and research and development.

 Occupational Health and Safety

-The Digital Health major combines the opportunity to study contemporary issues associated with information management in healthcare organisations with the integration of a sound understanding of the impact of digital health, as well as the development and implementation of projects and programs relating to this growing and critical area in both organisations and professional practice.
-The major would be of interest to clinicians, health management and science (information engineering) professionals, and personnel working in health corporate roles with responsibilities in health data and information.
-Students in this major can further focus their studies in aspects of innovation and entrepreneurship, and research and development in the digital health space.
+The Digital Health specialisation combines the opportunity to study contemporary issues associated with information management in healthcare organisations with the integration of a sound understanding of the impact of digital health, as well as the development and implementation of projects and programs relating to this growing and critical area in both organisations and professional practice.
+The specialisation would be of interest to clinicians, health management and science (information engineering) professionals, and personnel working in health corporate roles with responsibilities in health data and information.
+Students in this specialisation can further focus their studies in aspects of innovation and entrepreneurship, and research and development in the digital health space.